 These days it’s common for employers to offer group life insurance to their employees.
 It’s a popular — and easy — way for families to get coverage.

 Group insurance usually falls under term coverage, but some employers offer the ability to purchase additional supplemental life insurance as well.
 And the rates you pay for coverage are based on the overall health of a group, rather than just you individually.
-That can make group insurance more affordable than going out and buying life insurance on your own, depending on your age and your health.
+That can make group insurance more cost-effective than going out and buying life insurance on your own, depending on your age and your health.

 The benefits of life insurance, for both parents